-Even serious people who understand the need to change the world need entertaining, compelling page turners to enjoy reading during their down time, says the author of a new mystery/thriller series.
-While the FAKE NEWS series is set in an era of resurgent right wing extremism, growing economic inequality, disappearing jobs for journalists and a U.S. president who constantly attacks the media, the stories are compelling and fun.
+Even serious people who understand the need to change the world need entertaining, compelling page turners to enjoy reading during their down time, says the author of the FAKE NEWS series which is set in an era of resurgent right wing extremism, growing economic inequality, disappearing jobs for journalists and a U.S. president who constantly attacks the media.

-“I wrote the first three books to be both entertaining and informative,” said Gary Engler, a former journalist at one of Canada’s largest daily newspapers.
+“I wrote the four books to be both entertaining and informative,” says Gary Engler, a former journalist at one of Canada’s largest daily newspapers.
 “We live in a time where knowing what is going on in the world is more important than ever, but so is an escape from the depressing reality that the commander-in-chief of the most powerful military in the world is an impulsive, cartoon-like caricature of the pushy, self-absorbed, over-the-top capitalistic Ugly American.”

 “I have tried to write novels that once you pick up you won’t want to put down — something you can read at the beach or in bed on a cold winter’s night and really enjoy — but feel, once you’ve come to the end, that you understand sexism, racism, hobbies that take over your life, neo-Nazis, white nationalism, journalism or being a parent, a little better.”